angular/angular/aio/content/guide/forms-overview.md

 How changes are tracked plays a role in the efficiency of your application.

 - Reactive forms keep the data model pure by providing it as an immutable data structure.
-Each time a change is triggered on the data model, a new data model is returned rather than updating the data model directly.
-This gives you the ability track unique changes to the data model.
+Each time a change is triggered on the data model, the form control instance returns a new data model rather than updating the data model directly.
+This gives you the ability track unique changes to the data model through the control's observable.
+This allows change detection to be more efficient because it only needs to update on unique changes.
 It also follows reactive patterns that integrate with observable operators to transform data.
 - Template-driven forms rely on mutability with two-way data binding to update the data model in the component as changes are made in the template.
+Because there are no unique changes to track on the data model when using two-way data binding, change detection becomes less efficient at determining when updates are required.

-This is demonstrated in the examples above using the **favorite color** input element.
+The difference is demonstrated in the examples above using the **favorite color** input element.
 With reactive forms, the **form control instance** always returns a new value when the control's value is updated.
 With template-driven forms, the **favorite color property** is always modified to its new value.

 ## Scalability

 If forms are a central part of your application, scalability is very important.
 Being able to reuse form models across components is critical.
-Reactive forms make creating large scale forms easier by providing access to low-level APIs and synchronous access to the data model.
-Because template-driven forms focus on simple scenarios with very little validation, they are not as reusable and abstract away the low-level APIs and access to the data model is handled asynchronously.
+Reactive forms make creating large scale forms easier by providing access to low-level APIs and synchronous access to the form model.
+Because template-driven forms focus on simple scenarios, they are not as reusable, abstract away the low-level APIs and access to the form model is provided asynchronously.
+This surfaces in testing also, where testing reactive forms requires less setup and no dependance on the change detection cycle when updating and validating the form and data models during testing.

 ## Final Thoughts

 Choosing a strategy begins with understanding the strengths and weaknesses of the options presented.
-Low-level API and form model access, predictability, mutability, straightforward validation and testing strategies, and scalability all play important parts in the infrastructure you use when building your forms in Angular.
+Low-level API and form model access, predictability, mutability, straightforward validation and testing strategies, and scalability are all important consideration in choosing the infrastructure you use when building your forms in Angular.
 Template-driven forms come from a familiar place in AngularJS, but fall short given the criteria in the modern world of Angular apps.
-Reactive forms integrate with reactive patterns already present in other areas of the Angular architecture, and complements those requirements well.
+Reactive forms integrate with reactive patterns already present in other areas of the Angular architecture, and complement those requirements well.

 ## Next Steps